gluzio/redactor/README.md

 **Does it work on mobile?**
 No. The plugin requires the local Python server and is marked `isDesktopOnly: true`.

+**Does Deep Scan require an internet connection?**
+Only once, to download the Phi-3 Mini model (~2.4GB) on first use.
+After that everything runs offline.

+**Does Deep Scan work on Intel Macs?**
+No. MLX is Apple Silicon only.
+The plugin still works fully on Intel — regex and spaCy detection run normally, Deep Scan is just unavailable.

 ## Manual installation